NORICS-net/tolerance/README.md

 # Tolerance

-Math representation of the physically needed permissible deviation of measures in rust avoiding floating point inaccuracy.
+Math representation of the physically needed permissible deviation of measures in Rust avoiding floating point inaccuracy.
+Allows to calculate with tolerance ranges in a consistent way.

 Based of an own type `Myth` with a accuracy of 1/10th my-meter (= 0.1μ).

 ### Example

 ```rust
 use tolerance::T128;